MischaLundberg/extract_sequences/README.md

 ```
 /DIRECTORY/ExSeq.py -i /FILE_DIRECTORY/simplebs_480.1.fastq -n 5 -o /FILE_DIRECTORY/simplebs_480.1.1-5.fastq
 ```
+:information_source: The input file does NOT need to be a fasta/fastq file.
+It can be any suffix, as long as the file is a plain file.
+Column separations are not taken care of!
+The file is read per line.

 If you want to exclude certain reads, use the option -e.
 This will return N reads excluding the one you supplied.
 The -e option allows as input either strings separated by a comma, or a file with one read name per line.